autarch/perl-advent-calendar-2015-stepford/article.md

 I could have used [`Stepford::Role::Step::FileGenerator::Atomic`](https://metacpan.org/pod/Stepford::Role::Step::FileGenerator::Atomic) instead.
-If your step is writing a file, using this role will prevent you from leaving behind a half-finished file if the step exits mid-work.
-I didn't use it in my example code just to keep things a little simpler, but I highly recommend it for production code.
+If your step is writing a file, using this role will prevent you from leaving behind a half-finished file if the step dies.
+I didn't use it in my example code just to keep the code simpler, but I highly recommend it for production code.

 ## More Steps

 The other steps are pretty similar.
-They take some data and spit something new out, usually a file.
-Let's take a look at a selection from the step that adds the UUIDs:
+They take some data and spit something new out.
+Let's take a look at some of the code from the step that adds the UUIDs:

 ```perl
 package NN::Step::AssignUUIDs;